-- The bill is bipartisan in both chambers. - The bill has no fiscal impact. - This bill has the support of a growing list of disability and medical organizations. - 40 states have passed state-level legislation prohibiting discrimination based solely on disability in the organ transplant system. - The bill is named after Charlotte Woodward, an advocate with Down syndrome who received a life-saving heart transplant over a decade ago.
+- The bill is bipartisan in both chambers. - This bill has the support of a growing list of disability and medical organizations. - 40 states have passed state-level legislation prohibiting discrimination based solely on disability in the organ transplant system. - The bill is named after Charlotte Woodward, an advocate with Down syndrome who received a life-saving heart transplant over a decade ago.

-For more information, please contact Anna Fedewa, National Down Syndrome Society Manager of Federal Government Relations at afedewa@ndss.org
+For more information, please contact Anna Fedewa, National Down Syndrome Society Senior Manager of Government Relations at afedewa@ndss.org